-The status was imposed - for the first time since the advent of South African democracy - as axed ANC Youth League president Julius Malema prepares to speak to soldiers near a military base in Lenasia, south of Johannesburg, today.
+The status - the first of its kind since the advent of democracy - comes as axed ANC Youth League president Julius Malema is expected to meet soldiers near a military base in Lenasia, south of Johannesburg, today.

-Defence Minister Nosiviwe Mapisa-Nqakula has issued a strongly worded statement in which she said, in part, that ill-discipline in the military was a direct threat to this country's security.
+At the same time, Defence Minister Nosiviwe Mapisa-Nqakula issued a strongly worded statement which said, in part, that ill-discipline in the military was a direct threat to the country's security.

-The Times has been told that security intelligence briefings, involving several government ministers, were held last night.
+Today's meeting comes after sources told The Times that top security intelligence briefings, involving several government ministers, were held last night.

-In a statement issued late yesterday by Friends of the ANC Youth League, Malema said he would speak to soldiers after listening to their "cries and demands".
+In a statement issued late yesterday by Friends of the ANC Youth League, Malema said he would address soldiers after listening to their "cries and demands".

-Malema has met disgruntled mineworkers throughout Gauteng in the past two weeks.
+The meeting comes after Malema met disgruntled mineworkers from various companies around Gauteng over the past two weeks.

-He yesterday called for mineworkers to strike nationwide for five days every month until their employers acceded to their demands for higher wages and for National Union of Mineworkers leaders to step down.
+Malema's planned address has been slammed by the Ministry of Defence and Military Veterans slammed as incitement.
+He yesterday called for mineworkers to go on a five-day nationwide strike every month until mine bosses had listened to their demand for better wages and for National Union of Mineworkers leaders to step down.

-Malema has called on the miners not to give up their struggle for R12500 a month.
+Malema has called on the miners not to give up on their struggle for a R12500 a month salary.

-Economists say that such a pay increase would shut down mines and affect pension fund savings.
+It is a move economists say will shut down mines and affect pension savings.

-Malema's spokesman, Floyd Shivambu, said: "The meeting is as a result of the pleas and requests of the armed forces - soldiers of the SANDF - sent to Malema to come and listen to, and voice, the military and soldiers' cries and demands.
+Malema's spokesman, Floyd Shivambu, said: "The meeting is as a result of the pleas and requests the armed forces - soldiers of the SANDF - sent to Malema to come listen to and voice the military and soldiers' cries and demands.

 "For a considerable amount of time now, South Africa's important component of its defence force has been marginalised and threatened with dismissal whenever they raised concerns about conditions of work."

-Defence Ministry spokesman Siphiwe Dlamini said all military bases had been put on "high alert".
+Defence Ministry spokesman Siphiwe Dlamini said all bases had been placed on "high alert".

 "The situation is being monitored.
 We cannot elaborate.
 Directives have been issued to base commanders and certain steps are being taken," he said.

-Dlamini said it was the first time that measures such as this had been necessary in the military.
+Dlamini said it was the first time that something like this had happened in the military.